nextgenusfs/funannotate/docs/ubuntu_install.md

 ###Installation on Linux (Ubuntu)

 You will need working knowledge of terminal and command line utilities in order to install/run funannotate.
 By far the most challenging aspect is installing all of the dependencies correctly.
 You will also need to have `sudo` privileges to get all of these tools installed.
+I'm going to use LinuxBrew to install several of these packages, note there are other ways (notably sudo-apt), however I like the ease of use of LinuxBrew and it is one of the easier ways to get Augustus installed properly.

 ####Python Dependencies:
 * Python 2